Can I Please Listen to Myself?

 Interactive art / Sculpture / Installation / Performance art

-Can I Please Listen to Myself? is an interactive art installation that serves as a medium for self-reflection and practice for communication.
-It offers a space where individuals can explore their inner thoughts and emotions, ultimately promoting a more authentic and mindful way of communicating by centering themselves.
+Can I Please Listen to Myself? is an interactive art installation that fosters self-reflection and communication.
+It creates a space where individuals can explore their inner thoughts and emotions, encouraging a more authentic and mindful way of expressing themselves.

 ------------------------------------------------------------------------------------------------------------------------------------------------------